-The OPEB liabilities and asset, deferred outflows of resources and deferred inflows of resources related to PERS and PEBB OPEB, and OPEB expense, are actuarially determined at the system-wide Plan level and are allocated to employers based on their proportionate share.
+The OPEB liabilities and asset, deferred outflows of resources and deferred inflows of resources related to PERS, PEBB, OPEB, and OPEB expense, are actuarially determined at the system-wide Plan level and are allocated to employers based on their proportionate share.
 WOU is included in the proportionate share for all state agencies.
-The university's proportionate share of all state agencies is allocated to WOU by the Oregon State Department of Administrative Services.
+The university's proportionate share of all state agencies is allocated to WOU by the State of Oregon Department of Administrative Services.
+Investments are reported at fair value.